astrapi69/mystic-crypt/README.md

 # Donations

+This project is kept as an open source product and relies on contributions to remain being developed.
-If you like this library, please consider a donation through paypal: <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GVBTWLRAZ7HB8" target="_blank">
+If you like this project, please consider a donation through paypal: <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GVBTWLRAZ7HB8" target="_blank">
 <img src="https://www.paypalobjects.com/en_US/GB/i/btn/btn_donateCC_LG.gif" alt="PayPal this" title="PayPal – The safer, easier way to pay online!" border="0" />
 </a>